Orgasms 1-OH-1 : School is in Session!

 Before we go deeper (phrasing), let's start out by discussing what an orgasm even is!
 According to Sherry Ross, MD, "an orgasm is a physical reflex that occurs when muscles tighten during sexual arousal, and then relax through a series of rhythmic contractions."
 Each and every climax may feel different in terms of intensity and duration.
 There are many ways to reach orgasm, though not all people may have an easy time achieving certain kinds.
 In addition to a physical release, the big O is also an emotional one, allowing you to feel closer to your partner, or even just help you to de-stress after a long day.

-To clarify, when we say there are 8 orgasms, it's not so much that there are 8 different types of orgasms, as it is there are 11 possible ways to bring on an orgasm.
+To clarify, when we say there are 6 female orgasms, it's not so much that there are 6 different types of orgasms; rather, there are (at least) 6 possible ways to bring on an orgasm.
 Physiologically, the same thing is happening in your body for all kinds; each one we list here is just a different road to get to pleasure-town.

 1. Clitoral Orgasm: